HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkpython2: Deleted all links to images; modified copyleft sect.; updated my patch for restoring the original content; upload to repo.

 ### R2D48
+Changed the operating system of one of my real machines (SurfBook W2: removed openSUSE Tumbleweed, installed openSUSE Leap 15.3).

+### R2D49
+thinkperl: Deleted all links to images; modified copyleft sect.; prepared link to modifications; uploaded all related files to the repo.

+### R2D50